-- Was the participation of women/girls and men/boys during the activity the 0 same? - What was the quality of interaction between the women/girls and men/boys?
-0 - How does the evaluation data differ across women/girls and men/boys?
-0
+- Was the participation of women/girls and men/boys during the activity the same? - O What was the quality of interaction between the women/girls and men/boys? - o How does the evaluation data differ across women/girls and men/boys?